zzhenryquezz/habit-tracker/README.md

 # Habit tracker

-This app was made to show my skills as a web-developer, it's a a multi-tenant habit tracker.
+This app was made to show my skills as a web developer, it's a multi-tenant habit tracker.

 builded with: [adonis-v5](https://adonisjs.com/) - [PostgresSQL](https://www.postgresql.org/) - [Swagger-ui](https://swagger.io/).